confluentinc/getting-started-guides/dotnet/README.md

 ## Build Consumer

-To create the consumer application, paste the following C# code into a file named `consumer.cs` in the `consumer` sub-directory:
+To create the consumer application, paste the following C# code into a file named `consumer.cs` in the `consumer` subdirectory:
 ```c# file=consumer.cs
 ```